Book A Call

 How to Nail your TEDx Interview

-1. The Secret Behind Every Question
+1. The Secret Behind Every Interview Question

 Every TEDx event is different as they are organized independently, so you never know what you're going to get.
 But, despite the variety of questions you'll face, TEDx organizers are essentially evaluating two things throughout your entire interview:

-- Do we like their idea?
+1. Do we like their idea?
 Is this something we want on our stage?

-- Do we connect with this person?
+2. Do we connect with this person?
 Are they the right person to deliver it?

 That's it.
 Every question they ask, every response you give, ultimately serves to answer one or both of these questions.
 And the only way to succeed at both is to be yourself.
 Not the person you think a "TEDx speaker" should be.
 Ultimately, you want to land where there's an alignment with you and your idea.
-Go into the process with this mindset and you can't go wrong.
+So go into the process with this mindset and you can't go wrong.

-2. The 10 Questions You'll Actually Face
+2. 10 Common Interview Questions

 While interview formats vary, I have found that these questions appear with remarkable consistency.
 I want you to have them all ahead of time as you as you prepare: